colin-mccarthy/tanzu_build/exercises/03_replication.md

 You can leave the rest of the settings as default, unless you want access to private images, in which case add in your Access ID and Access Secret.

+Press the Test Connection button and then after a successful test hit OK to save.

 ## references